When it comes to driving referral traffic to your website, there are several major sources to consider making the most use of.

 If you want your YouTube channel visitors to take you seriously and hit that subscribe button, you’ve got to look the part.

-Branding your YouTube channel helps you to not only establish your identity, but to also enable users to instantly recognise you and your brand.
+Branding your YouTube channel helps you to not only establish your identity but to also enable users to instantly recognize you and your brand.

 Chances are you’re already using a unique brand image for your blog right?